 Travelling as a family can often feel like a stressful time.
 Whether you have younger children vying for your attention in the back of the car, or older children buried deep in their tablets whilst on a coach or train, there are lots of great family games to play whilst travelling.
-Here are our top 5:

-During twenty questions you have to think of an object and then other family members ask you questions.
+During twenty one questions you have to think of an object and then other family members ask you questions.
 These must be questions that can be answered with yes or no answers.
-This keeps it interesting and you only have twenty questions in which to solve the riddle of what the object is!
+This keeps it interesting and you only have twenty one questions in which to solve the riddle of what the object is!

 This one is going to require a little forward planning.
 You can print off some bingo boards and then each one can have 16 or 25 items on it.
 Choose items that you would expect to see on your travels.
 For example road, road sign, cat’s eyes etc. Then as your family members see the items they can call it out, cross it off and hopefully be the first person to call bingo.
 Mix it up by giving harder to spot items on each card and make the game last a little longer.